-This fruit, which comes in red- and yellow-skinned varieties, originally grew in southern Mexico and South and Central America.
+This fruit comes in red- and yellow-skinned varieties.
+The cactus originally grew in southern Mexico and South and Central America.
 The French brought it to Southeast Asia in the early 19th century.

 Central Americans call it "pitaya."
 In Asia, it's a "strawberry pear."
 Today, you can buy dragon fruit throughout the U.S.